cytoscape/cytoscape-manual/docs/Navigation_and_Layout.md

 <a id="node_layout_tools"> </a>
 ## Node Layout Tools
-The Tool Panel is available via the menu command:  **View → Show Tool Panel** This contains several **Node Layout Tools** that can help to automate or fine tune a layout.
+The Tool Panel is available via the menu command:  **View → Show Tool Panel**.

+It contains several **Node Layout Tools** that can help to automate or fine tune a layout.

 <a id="scale"> </a>
 ### Scale